RallyCross Novice Guide

 The most effective upgrade is snow tires, which are allowed in all the classes.
 They are softer compound than regular all-season street tires and typically have more aggressive tread blocks, both of which help the car get traction in every direction.
 More forward bite also offers more acceleration, which lets you experiment with momentum maintenance though the turns (aka sliding).

-Prepared and Modified also allow stage rally tires, which feature stiffened sidewalls and choices of temperature compounds based on the weather.
+Prepared and above also allow stage rally tires, which feature stiffened sidewalls and choices of temperature compounds based on the weather.
 They are more limited in size options compared to snow tires, and may be more difficult to find and buy.
 More experienced RallyCrossers will seek these tires to fine-tune their traction at upper-level events.
 Snow tires still offer similar traction and fun, though.

 The "Best" Car for RallyCross